svermaP/stars-polaris/README.md

 ## Project Overview
-Polaris is a custom 2D Ball Balancer system, developed as part of the [Purdue STARS 2025](https://engineering.purdue.edu/semiconductors/stars) program.
+We present **Polaris** — a custom 2D Ball Balancer system developed as part of the [Purdue STARS 2025](https://engineering.purdue.edu/semiconductors/stars) program.
 Inspired by the concept of creating our own microcontroller, we designed Polaris as an Application-Specific Integrated Circuit (ASIC) prototype, implemented entirely in SystemVerilog, verified through simulation analysis in GTKWave, and tested on a Lattice ICE40 FPGA.

 The system integrates real-time motion control, sensor fusion, and communication protocols to stabilize a ball along two axes.
 While final PID tuning was not completed due to time constraints, the project successfully demonstrated all core subsystems — including sensor data acquisition, filtering, and actuator control — operating together in real time.

 A notable benefit of completing this project using SystemVerilog is that the low-level nature of digital design allows this system to react *extremely* fast.
-This was a major factor in choosing this project -- We can achieve a level of precision and accuracy that would be more difficult with an Arduino or standard microcontroller.
+This was a major factor in choosing this project — we can achieve a level of precision and accuracy that would be more difficult with an Arduino or standard microcontroller.

+View our project demo [here](https://tinyurl.com/mrdw7f5h).

+### Key Technical Highlights
+- Implemented SPI communication with ICM-20948 IMU at 2 kHz read rate
+- Used Q8.8 fixed-point arithmetic in SystemVerilog for low-latency performance
+- Developed complementary filter for sensor fusion combining accelerometer and gyro data, with optional CORDIC module for arctan computation
+- Integrated IR sensor interface for ball position tracking, using shift registers to daisy-chain 40 distinct outputs into a single input
+- Displayed tilt and ball position via LCD screen over SPI
+- Achieved ball stabilization with and without IMU input

+### Performance & Limitations
+- Achieved stable sensor data acquisition at 1 kHz accelerometer / 1.125 kHz gyro rates
+- IR Sensor reads done at 12 MHz
+- Real-time control loop functional in hardware
+- Final PID tuning incomplete due to limited testing time
+- CORDIC and Complementary Filter are computationally heavy

 ## Future Work
+We can expand on this project with the following planned revisions:
+- *Implement an ALU and pipeline the complementary filter calculations to reduce the critical path*
+- *Enable manual PID tuning while the system is in use*
+- *Optimize IR sensor read handling to reduce input latency*

-This project can be extended to many applications!
+Additionally, this project can be extended to many applications!
 Potential future goals include:
 - **Ball Bouncer** – Platform designed to repeatedly bounce a ping pong ball up and down
 - **Gimbal** – Precise camera stabilizer
-- **Inverted Pendulum** – Classic control systems benchmark

 ## External Hardware
 Polaris uses the following key hardware components: